hicknhack-software/keepassxc/docs/QUICKSTART.md

 ### Using Synchronized Credentials

 Instead of using different groups for sharing and importing you can use a single group that acts as both.
-This way you can synchronize a number of credentials easily accross many users without a lot of hassle.
+This way you can synchronize a number of credentials easily across many users without a lot of hassle.

 1. Open the edit sheet on a group you want to synchronize
 1. Select the sharing section